ysyk2021/the-secrets-of-successful-problem-solving-strategies-for-overcoming-any-challenge/src/chapter-7-2.md

-Chapter: Techniques for Managing Setbacks and Overcoming Resistance
+Techniques for Managing Setbacks and Overcoming Resistance
 ===================================================================

 In this chapter, we will explore various techniques for effectively managing setbacks and overcoming resistance when faced with challenges.
 Setbacks and resistance are inevitable in the problem-solving process, but by employing the right strategies, you can navigate through them and stay on track towards finding successful solutions.
 Let's delve into some valuable techniques to enhance your ability to manage setbacks and overcome resistance.